NMillard/learnings/azure-fundamentals.md

 # Azure Fundamentals

+## Region

+A region is an Azure data center in a specific geographic location.
+All resources are created in a subscription and region.

 ## Subscription

 This is basically a logical container used to provision resources.
 Every resource created will be associated with a subscription.